-In May, Van Lue did more than simply earn her degree.
+Van Lue did more than simply earn her degree.
 She graduated as a member of the Dean's List.
-Last year she earned the Patricia Tefft Cousin Scholarship, named for the late IUPUI faculty member Patricia Tefft Cousin (include photo with Tefft family permission) and given to "an outstanding undergraduate student majoring in elementary education with a demonstrated interest in special education, literacy or early childhood."
+She earned the Patricia Tefft Cousin Scholarship, named for the late IUPUI faculty member Patricia Tefft Cousin and given to "an outstanding undergraduate student majoring in elementary education with a demonstrated interest in special education, literacy or early childhood."
 Van Lue was also an IU School of Education's Chancellor's Scholar.
 As she finished her degree, her daughter completed her first semester at IUPUI.
 Just as it is a new beginning for Van Lue, it is the ending of a long and quite winding road.

 "I've been on my own since I was 17," Van Lue said as she began the tale of why her long-sought college degree took her 22 more years to complete.
 "I was the oldest of 4 children growing up in poverty.
 When college was mentioned, I was shot down with 'We're not going to have money for college, you're not going to college.'"
 That declaration from her parents came despite the fact she tested as gifted and talented by 3rd grade.
 While teachers encouraged her to seek out college anyway, she didn't.
 "When you're 17 and on your own and there's nobody around you who's ever been to college, you don't even know where to begin," she said.
 "I was too busy for a long time just thinking about surviving."